c-r-simpson/Codecademy/README.md

 # Not cool enough for school
 ## But Codecademy will do
-Learnin so someday I can be a real boy
+Learning coding so I can give my cats the lavish lifestyle they deserve (and to hopefully make a game someday)